virtualritz/exifmv/README.md

 ## License

-Apache-2.0 OR BSD-3-Clause OR MIT OR Zlib
+Apache-2.0 OR BSD-3-Clause OR MIT OR Zlib at your discretion.